Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Best Martingale Collars and Gentle Leaders (for Dogs Who Pull)

 If your German Shepherd pulls while walking, the right collar can help.
 You have two great options that won’t hurt your German Shepherds: martingale collars and gentle leaders.
 Like a dog training collar, a martingale collar tightens when your dog pulls.
-The difference is that only a small section, rather than the whole collars, cinches closed, preventing the collar from closing too tightly around your dog’s neck.
+The difference is that only a small section, rather than the whole collar, cinches closed, preventing the collar from closing too tightly around your dog’s neck.

 Good2Go Two Tone Martingale Dog Collar